 My favorite part is the conceptual phase between ideation and implementation.
 Assumptions have been made that must now be tested as you draft the first prototype.
 Interviewing users in the field is an eye opening experience, it motivates me to pursue simplicity.
 But eventually, the end result trumps the rest.
 Ideas change during the lifetime of a project, but judgement is passed on the end result.
 It ain’t over till it’s over.

 I admire highly driven people such as Steve Jobs, Dieter Rams or Frank Lloyd Wright.
-I find beautiful works on dribbble or Pinterest, watch movies, read a ton on and offline… I try as much as possible to let go of what I see, to get inspired and let that echo at the outskirts of my concepts, instead of center stage.
+I find beautiful works on dribbble or Pinterest, watch movies, read a ton on and offline… I try to let go of what I see, with inspiration as an echo at the outskirts of my concepts rather than center stage.

 Any parting advice?